subquery/documentation/docs/quickstart/quickstart_chains/stellar.md

 ## 2. Update Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your Stellar and Soroban projects.
+The Project Manifest (`project.ts`) file works as an entry point to your Stellar and Soroban projects.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Stellar/Soroban, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHandler](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/stellar.md#mapping-handlers-and-filters): On each and every Stellar/Soroban transaction that matches optional filter criteria, run a mapping function